sumandeb003/GraphGPS4HT/README.md

 ## GraphGym Facts

 1. In the `.yaml` configuration file in `run/configs`, the parameters `share.num_splits` and `dataset.split` are useless.
 No matter what values you supply to these parameters, GraphGym picks up these values from the dataset class.
-To find the splits present and the number of graph samples in each of them, you can use `dataset.data['tran_mask']`, `len(dataset.data['tran_mask'])` and so on in `graphgym/loader_pyg.py`.
+Irrespective of its value set in the configuration file, the parameter `share.num_splits` is updated in the method `set_dataset_info` of `graphgym/loader_pyg.py` based on the number of splits present in the dataset.
+To find the splits present and the number of graph samples in each split, you can use `dataset.data['tran_mask']`, `len(dataset.data['tran_mask'])` and so on in `graphgym/loader_pyg.py`.
 </details>

 ## To Dos: